Effects of testosterone treatment in older men

 When comparing serious adverse events between the testosterone and placebo groups, there were more hospitalizations and deaths in the placebo group, 78 vs. 68 and 7 vs. 3, respectively.
 There was an equal number of heart attacks and strokes in the groups.

 As expected, hemoglobin and PSA increased more in the testosterone treated group.
 However, the International Prostate Symptom Score (IPSS), which is used to identify symptoms of benign prostatic hyperplasia, did not differ significantly between the two groups.

 Only 1 man (in the testosterone group) received a diagnosis of prostate cancer during the study.
 2 men in the testosterone group and 1 in the placebo group received a diagnosis during the subsequent year.

 There was no pattern of a difference in risk with respect to other cardiovascular adverse events.
 However, patients were followed – without treatment – for a second year.
-In the second year, there were 8 myocardial infarctions in the placebo group compared to 1 in the testosterone group.
+In the second year, there were 8 heart attacks in the placebo group compared to 1 in the testosterone group.

 This first report from The Testosterone Trials provides high quality evidence supporting the benefits and safety of testosterone therapy in men 65 years of age or older.
 Results show significant improvements in all measures of sexual function and some measures of physical function, mood, and depressive symptoms, and no serious adverse events.

 It should be underscored that a greater increase in testosterone level during treatment was associated with a greater increase in sexual activity and a greater reduction in fatigue, and men in the testosterone group were significantly more likely than those in the placebo group to report that their sexual desire, perception of walking ability and energy had improved.